kora-projects/kora-docs/mkdocs/blog/en/kora-documentation-maturity.md

 A smaller and more coherent surface makes documentation easier to keep current.

-## More Documentation Is Not Automatically Better Documentation
+## More Documentation Is Not Automatically Better Documentation { #more-documentation }

 Documentation can be extremely large and still be poor.